-Within the Directors' Report forming part of the Company's Financial Statements for the financial year ended 31 December 2021 dated 9 March 2022, the Board issued the following Directors' Compliance Statement: 'The Directors acknowledge that they are responsible for securing the Company's compliance with its relevant obligations and have drawn up a compliance policy statement; put in place appropriate arrangements or structures that are, in the Directors' opinion, designed to secure material compliance with the Company's relevant obligations; and reviewed, during the financial year those arrangements or structures.'
+Within the Directors' Report forming part of the Company's Financial Statements for the financial year ended 31 December 2022 dated 8 March 2023, the Board issued the following Directors' Compliance Statement: 'The Directors acknowledge that they are responsible for securing the Company's compliance with its relevant obligations and have drawn up a compliance policy statement; put in place appropriate arrangements or structures that are, in the Directors' opinion, designed to secure material compliance with the Company's relevant obligations; and reviewed, during the financial year those arrangements or structures.'

-The current Board consists of seven Directors, the majority of whom are non-executive Directors ('NED'); four are independent non-executive Directors ('INED').
+The current Board consists of seven Directors, the majority of whom are non-executive Directors ('NED'); two are independent non-executive Directors ('INED').
 The roles of the Board's Chairman and Company's Chief Executive Officer ('CEO') are separate.
 The Board's Chairman is a non-executive Director, in line with the provisions set forth in the Company's Board Charter.
 The Company's Directors are:

 - Manfred Eberl (Chairman) Non-executive

 - Colm Costello Chief Executive Officer

 - Ina Kegler Non-executive

-- Thomas David Kingston Independent non-executive
+- Thomas David Kingston Independent non-executive (resigned 20 May 2022)

 - Frank Mee Non-executive

 - Michelle Moore Independent non-executive

+- Rupert Schelle Non-executive (appointed 10 June 2022)

 - Michael Steel Independent non-executive